 Copy those keywords to your spreadsheet.
 Repeat this process with all your keywords from Step 1.

-Do the same thing of Bing.
+Do the same thing on Bing.
 Scroll down and see related searches.
 Do this for all keywords from step 1 and copy them to your list.

 Be careful about the relevancy of your keywords.
 Don’t copy the ones that are not because you are just polluting your list and losing time on keywords that you won’t use anyway.
-You will probably have over hundred keyword combination by this point.
+You will probably have over a hundred keyword combinations by this point.

 Seeing link anchor text helps you see what your competitors chose to invest in.
 That means those keywords proved valuable.
 Those kinds of keywords are certainly something that you need to be interested in and evaluate further in this process.

 You can do this just by typing in their URL in tools that do that.
 Free ones are LinkDiagnosis and Backlink Watch.
 If you want faster or more sophisticated tools, use MajesticSEO or Open Site Explorer.
 There are many other tools that do the same so feel free to search for them if you don’t like any of these.
 Not all of them are 100% accurate.

 Put those keywords in your spreadsheet.
 Organize them however you see fit.
 It’s only important that you know how to navigate through this document when you revisit it.

 Step 5: Put Those Keywords in Tools Like Ubersuggest to Find Other Variations

 Ubersuggest is just one of the tools specialized to help you get variations you haven’t thought about yourself.